MadLittleMods/gulp-css-spriter/README.md

 background: url('../images/dummy-blue.png');
  ```

-Please note that if you are compiling from SASS/LESS and are not getting correct results, to check the outputted CSS and make sure the comments are still in tact and on the line you expect.
-For SASS, use multiline `/* */` comment syntax and put them above declarations.
+Please note that if you are compiling from Sass/Less and are not getting correct results, to check the outputted CSS and make sure the comments are still in tact and on the line you expect.
+For Sass, use multiline `/* */` comment syntax and put them above declarations.
 This is because gulp-sass/node-sass/libsass removes single line comments and puts mult-line comments that are on the same line as a declaration, below the declaraton.

 The `@meta` comment data can be above or on the same line as the declaration for it to apply.
 ```